silentworks/thoughts/2015-08-27-lazy-loading-controller-action.md

 ### Pattern based action loading

 In Laravel you have the `@` symbol to state your action for the defined route, while in Slim you have the `:` symbol.
-The issue I am finding with this approach is that my IDE cannot open to the defining class by **ctrl** clicking on the string, nor can I refactor a class easily because my route actions are all defined as strings.
+The issue I am finding with this approach is that my IDE cannot open the defining action by **ctrl** clicking on the string, nor can I refactor a class easily because my route actions are all defined as strings.
 Here is what our example above would look like in this case.

 {% highlight php %}
 $app->get('/', 'JohnnyFiveController:helloJohnnyFive');